jovotech/jovo-framework/docs/handlers.md

   // ...
 }
 ```

 It's also possible to use the `@SubState` convenience decorator:

-> The @SubState and @Intent decorators are not implemented yet

 ```typescript
 import { SubState, Intents } from '@jovotech/framework';